What does a font say about your business?

-Bit of an oddball one from me tonight, and I have no idea where it came from.
-Thought it would be fun and interesting.
-What fonts do you find the most professional?
-The least?
+This is a bit of an oddball question from me tonight, and I have no idea where it came from.
+I thought it would be fun and interesting: Which fonts do you find the most and least professional?
 What does a font say about you and your business?

 It depends on the organisation and customers.
 A B2B is totally different to a B2C.
 Is it a youth market.
 Does the organisation's strategy geared towards value or price.